Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Best for: Upscale residential feel, shopping, foodies, LGBTQ+ community

-The leafy and tree-filled Praça da Alegria square on a sunny day in Lisbon's Principe Real neighborhood.
+Praça da Alegria in Principe Real

-I rate Príncipe Real as probably the best neighborhood of Lisbon to stay in for anyone with 2 or more days in the city and who is looking for somewhere central and convenient, but not overrun by tourism.
+I rate Príncipe Real as the best neighborhood of Lisbon to stay in for anyone with 2 or more days in the city and who is looking for somewhere central and convenient, but not overrun by tourism.

 You won’t even see it listed on most “where to stay” guides (largely written by other tourists…), which is a good thing for you because that just means that you’ll have fewer people around and lower prices for hotels!